Estimation for high-frequency data under parametric market microstructure noise: Applications of the method

 \subsection{Hayashi-Yoshida estimator of high-frequency covariance}

 We assume here that $X_t$ is 2-dimensional and that $\xi_t = \rho_t \sigma_t^{(1)} \sigma_t^{(2)}$, where the high-frequency correlation $\rho_t$ satisfies $d \langle W^{(1)}, W^{(2)} \rangle_t = \rho_t dt$.
-The rate of convergence is $\kappa = 1/2$ in this problem too, whereas slower equal to $1/4$ if the noise is i.i.d.
+The rate of convergence is $\kappa = 1/2$ in this problem too.
 We consider that observations are non-synchronous.
 In this framework and assuming that the price is continuous, \cite{hayashi2005covariance} bring forward the so-called Hayashi-Yoshida estimator and establish the consistency in case sampling times are independent from the price process.
 This is extended in an endogenous setting in \cite{hayashi2008consistent}.
 The related central limit theory can be found in \cite{hayashi2008asymptotic}, \cite{hayashi2011nonsynchronous} and \cite{potiron2017estimation}, where the latter work considers general endogenous arrival times.
-See also the remarkable work from \cite{koike2014estimator}, \cite{koike2014limit} and \cite{koike2016estimation} which incorporates jumps, noise and some kind of endogeneity into the model.
+See also the remarkable work from \cite{bibinger2015estimating} and \cite{martin2019null} in a jumpy setting, and \cite{koike2014estimator}, \cite{koike2014limit} and \cite{koike2016estimation} which incorporates jumps, noise and some kind of endogeneity into the model.